TinoJJT/TheSolarSystem/README.md

 # TheSolarSystem
 School project for introduction to HTML and CSS class.
-Also involves some JavaScript.
+Also involves some JavaScript and showcases my use of photoshop (mainly for cropping images).